ColaLinN/cs-notes/docs/distributed-systems/04-state-consistency.md

 Distributed State:

-1. Information retained in one place that describes something, or is determined by something, somewhere else in the system.
+1. Information is retained in one place that describes something, or is determined by something, somewhere else in the system.

 2. Benefits from distributed state
    1. performance
    2. reliability
    3. coherence

-New problem occurs while introducing distributed state
+A new problem occurs while introducing a distributed state

 ## Consistency